 More Jewish Foods

-Jewish food culture and tradition is one of my favorite parts of being Jewish.
-Here are some other recipes to help you celebrate Jewish holidays:
+Jewish food culture and traditions are some of my favorite parts of being Jewish.
+Here are some other recipes to help you celebrate Jewish holidays.

-- Add 1-2 teaspoon of marinara to each triangle of dough.
+Add 1-2 tsp of marinara to each triangle of dough.

 Notes